 5. Quality comprehensive school counseling programs are vital to the overall

-School bullying is widespread across schools in the United States.
-It is estimated that thousands of children refuse to go to school each day because they dread the physical and/or verbal abuse that they suffer at the hands of their peers.
-The counselors of the Franklin Special School District have defined bullying behavior as an act that occurs when someone with more power intentionally hurts someone with less power over and over again in a physical, social or emotional manner.
 The guidance department at Poplar Grove strives to work with students, parents, teachers, administration and other community members to increase awareness of bullying and be proactive in reducing its occurrence.
 Our mission is to make school a place where every student feels safe and valued.
-Videos, classroom discussion, various anti-bullying materials and speakers from the community are used as part of the guidance department’s efforts to help students be aware of what bullying is, what to do when you see bullying occur and ways to help the victim.
-Our goal is for all students to develop the social and emotional skills that will give them greater success in their peer relationships, their academic performance and in their adult lives.
+Classroom discussion, modeling appropriate behavior and classroom materials are used as part of the guidance department’s efforts to help students be aware of the importance of treating people with respect and kindness.
+The emphasis is for all students to develop the social and emotional skills that will give them greater success in their peer relationships, their academic performance, and in their adult lives.

-Career and technical education gives students the opportunity to explore and focus on the knowledge, skills and experiences needed to obtain a successful career.
-At the middle school level we encourage students to identify their interests and skills and begin exploring possible career options.
+Career and technical education give students the opportunity to explore and focus on the knowledge, skills, and experiences needed to obtain a successful career.
+At the middle school level, we encourage students to identify their interests and skills and begin exploring possible career options.
 The Counseling Office provides career exploration through classroom guidance, assessment, and individual planning.